counselconfig/counselconfig-counselconfig.github.io/_posts/2022-06-30-Automated-testing.md

 _Class diagram_

 The objective here is to check that the following urls from urls.py return as expected.
+A request in Django first comes to urls.py and then goes to the matching function in views.py.
 Django detects tests by looking for classes that also starts with 'test', hence the list on the right in the test folder:

 <style>